 Besides the vast possibilities provided by glass beads, there are also crystals and stones that can be used in bead weaving.
 We like to combine crystals with our glass beads for certain projects.
 The same can be done with stones.
 Therefore, bead weaving on a loom is not much different from off loom bead work in that you can use and combine a huge selection of bead-like materials.
 And the Mirrix, because of its fabulous tension and overall fabulous design, provides the perfect work surface for these wonderful little points of light and color.

 Our advice to you is: try every bead shape and size you can get your hands on.
 Mix them up.
 The great thing about bead weaving failures is you only waste a little thread.
 The beads can be ripped out and reused forever.
 Your time is never wasted because in that failure lives a huge lesson.

 A strong beading needle like a Tulip Bead Weaving Needle is perfect for weaving beads on a loom.

 How do you know what warp coil to use?

 Place the beads you plan on weaving on a needle and measure an inch.
 Then, count how many beads are in that inch.
 The number of beads minus one is the warp coil that will be used.
-For example, if you are using Delicas you would find 19 Delicas are in one inch, so you would use the 18 dent coil.
 There is some leeway in this, and depending on the beads you are using, it might not work out perfectly (numerically), just close.
 Using a smaller (lower number) coil is better than using a larger (higher number) coil.

 Warping for bead weaving with the shedding device